OpenSisma/opensisma.github.io/Documentation.md

 **D10**</br>

-*Format:* CSV, PDF, Excel.
-The last distribution clashes with the guidelines provided by Codice dell'amministrazione digitale , that contains in [Art.1](https://docs.italia.it/italia/piano-triennale-ict/codice-amministrazione-digitale-docs/it/v2018-09-28/_rst/capo1_sezione1_art1.html) the definition of an open format.
+*Format:* CSV, Excel, PDF.
+The last two distributions clash with the guidelines provided by Codice dell'amministrazione digitale , that contains in [Art.1](https://docs.italia.it/italia/piano-triennale-ict/codice-amministrazione-digitale-docs/it/v2018-09-28/_rst/capo1_sezione1_art1.html) the definition of an open format.
 Even if PDF has been standardized by ISO (ISO/IEC 32000-1:2008), with different formats according to scope, it is not suited for datatasets and it is highly recommended not to use it since it prevents the interoperability of the data.
 For what concerns Excel, it is a proprietary format whose non-proprietary counterpart is ODS (Open Document Spreadsheet). </br>

 *Metadata:* No metadata. </br>